What is information governance?

 Information Governance Tools

 There are a variety of overlapping technologies that fall under the IG umbrella, far too many to cover in this guide.
-When it comes to IG technology, the discussion shouldn't just focus on what new tools are needed but also consider better utilization of existing technology investments as well as the interplay between systems.
+When it comes to IG technology, the discussion shouldn't just focus on what new tools are needed but also consider better utilization of existing technology investments and the interplay between systems.
 For example, many organizations have deployed journaling or archiving systems for managing corporate email, but they have not gone the next step to index this content for rapid retrieval.
 These systems can be huge productivity aids when automating e-discovery activities, such as preservation and data collection.
-Taking the time to think through how archiving and indexing of ESI can aid in the identification of content owners/editors/readers, creation/use dates, and search criteria relevance is a major component of a comprehensive IG program.
+Taking the time to think through how archiving and indexing of ESI can aid in the identification of content owners, editors, and readers; creation and use dates; and search criteria relevance is a major component of a comprehensive IG program.

 Here are five other IG tools that specifically support e-discovery activities:

 We can't emphasize enough that it's a mistake to think of IG as part of the e-discovery process.
+Rather, it is the foundation.
 As we continue through this guide you'll see elements of IG littered throughout each discussion of the various e-discovery stages.
 The e-discovery process drives important IG decisions and helps to shape the IG program.
-The important takeaway here is that IG is becoming a necessity for large companies.
-Organizations can make all the e-discovery process changes and investments they want, but without a solid IG program in place, it's virtually impossible to achieve all of the desired results of lower costs and risks.
+The important takeaway here is that IG is a necessity for large companies.
+Organizations can make all the e-discovery process changes and investments they want, but without a solid IG program in place, it's virtually impossible to lower both costs and risks.